-AD&D "AD&D" means accidental death and dismemberment insurance.
+"AD&D" means accidental death and dismemberment insurance.

-Affordable Care Act "Affordable Care Act" means the Patient Protection and Affordable Care Act, as as amended.
+"Affordable Care Act" means the Patient Protection and Affordable Care Act, as amended.

-COBRA "COBRA" means the Consolidated Omnibus Budget Reconciliation Act of 1985.
+"COBRA" means the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended.

-Code "Code" means the Internal Revenue Code of 1986, as amended.
+"Code" means the Internal Revenue Code of 1986, as amended.

-Company "Company" means Proofpoint, Inc., or any successor thereto.
+"Company" means Proofpoint, Inc., or any successor thereto.

-DCAP "DCAP" means a dependent care assistance program that may be established by the Company under a separate document.
+"DCAP" means a dependent care assistance program that may be established by the Company under a separate document.
 The DCAP is a benefit program under the Plan.
 It may allow you to use pre-tax dollars to pay for the care of your eligible dependents while you are at work.

-Employee "Employee" means any common-law employee of the Company who satisfies the eligibility provisions in this document and is not excluded from participation by the terms of an applicable benefit program, except employees classified or treated by the Company as independent contractors, or as an employee of an employment agency.
+"Employee" means any common-law employee of the Company who satisfies the eligibility provisions of in this document and is not excluded from participation by the terms of an applicable benefit program, except employees classified or treated by the Company as independent contractors, or as an employee of an employment agency.

-ERISA "ERISA" means the Employee Retirement Income Security Act of 1974, as established by the Company under a separate document.
+"ERISA" means the Employee Retirement Income Security Act of 1974, as amended.

+"Health FSA" means a health flexible spending account plan that may be established by the Company under a separate document.
 The health FSA is a benefit program under the Plan.
 It allows you to use before-tax dollars to pay for most medical and dental expenses not reimbursed under other programs.